-An innovative new program at Eastern Mennonite University (EMU) combines trauma-sensitive and resilience-focused counseling with clinical mental health counseling studies for an education specialist degree (Ed.S) in school counseling.
+An innovative new program at Eastern Mennonite University (EMU) combines trauma-sensitive and resilience-focused counseling with clinical mental health counseling studies for a master’s degree in education (M.Ed) geared towards school counseling.

 “It is clear that adverse childhood experiences can affect a person throughout their lifetime,” explained Professor Michael Horst, director of the graduate counseling programs.
 “Our mission is to train trauma-sensitive and resilience-focused school counselors who can provide crucial spaces of support and healing for children and adolescents in the school setting and beyond.”